Maps

 because both maps have the same entry, while the latter would produce false

-, because it only does the shallow comparison of map hashes.
-And those differ since the maps are serialized differently.
+as it performs only a shallow comparison of map hashes, which differ since the maps are serialized differently.

 Convert to a Cell